Elements

 </div>

-...This renders all elements from current page.
+...This renders all elements from the current page.

 TIP

-If you aren't seeing content you created in the admin interface, make sure elements are saved and and you click the "Publish current page content" button from the edit page admin view.
+If you aren't seeing content you created in the admin interface, make sure elements are saved and you click the "Publish current page content" button from the edit page admin view.

 Sometimes you only want to render specific elements on a specific page and maybe exclude some elements.